 - ‘MACHINE WORLD’: technosphere ; memosphere (the world of ‘memes’ – information and culture) and the recent cybersphere

 This website is concerned with the impact of the newly arrived Machine World (driven by the memosphere) upon the Natural World (geosphere & biosphere).
 This section of the website contains items that concern the natural environment that is now undergoing great change as a result of the impact of the human-created technosphere and memosphere.
-The impact has led us (now made official) to refer to our present geological era as the Anthropocene Era – the era in which human activity has become the major force shaping the planet’s surface.
+The impact has led us (now made official) to refer to our present geological era as the Anthropocene Era – the era in which human activity has become the major force shaping the planet’s surface; Critique of the ‘brand’ Anthropocene; 12 relevant books; Orlov “Shrinking the Technosphere”;

-OVERSHOOT – the degree to which the natural world’s carrying capacity cannot sustain human population and consumption.
-Due to the unprecedented growth made possible by cheap fossil fuel energy.
-There are no available renewable alternatives to meet current demand.
+PLANETARY BOUNDARIES & OVERSHOOT – the natural world’s carrying capacity cannot sustain human population and consumption due to the unprecedented growth made possible by cheap fossil fuel energy.

-ANTHROPOCENE (30 min. documentary video from Australia featuring Will Steffen – excellent introduction) 50 min. lecture by Will Steffen – “The Great Acceleration” (2015) earth as a single complex system – post-1950 massive rich world (18% popn.) impact (74% consumption of ‘stuff’ = TAKE-MAKE-USE-DUMP)
+ANTHROPOCENE (30 min. documentary video from Australia featuring Will Steffen – excellent introduction) 50 min. lecture by Will Steffen – “The Great Acceleration” (2015) earth as a single complex system – post-1950 massive rich world (18% popn.) impact (74% consumption of ‘stuff’ = TAKE-MAKE-USE-DUMP); Malm book review;

 WHAT IS ‘PROGRESS’ in the Anthropocene Epoch? – this podcast features Richard Heinberg author of “There’s no app for that” which queries the possibility of technological solutions to global crises.
 Heinberg is at the Post Carbon Institute.